tsioukas/wishful-coral/node-red/dashboarddraft.md

 	- **source** : The source node id
 	- **target** : The target node id
 	- **data** : An array of link properties.
 These information's displayed as popup on mouse over.
 Key of property will used as label.
 - **flows** : This contains an array of the path of flows.
 This is an optional if there is no flows in the topology.
-Also you can send only the flows without nodes and links.
+In addition, you can send only the flows without nodes and links.
 To remove flows send an empty array.
 	- **color** : An optional property that defines the color of the flow.
-Below you can find color names and their id's.
+Below you can find color names and their id.
 It's possible to set the number of the name of the color.
 If the color didn't defined then it will used an automatic color .
 	- **links** : An array of flow links.
-It descibes each step of the full path between connected nodes
+It describes each step of the full path between connected nodes
 		- **source** : The source node id
 		- **target** : The target node id

 #### Flow Colors

 Below is the list of possible flow colors.
-These colors based on google material design palette.
+These colors based on Google material design palette.

 ```json
 {"1":"red","2":"pink","3":"purple","4":"deep-purple","5":"indigo","6":"blue","7":"light-blue","8":"cyan","9":"teal","10":"green","11":"light-green","12":"lime","13":"yellow","14":"amber","15":"orange","16":"deep-orange","17":"brown","18":"grey","19":"blue-grey"}